Aish11warya/Prodigy_Infotech_DataScience-Task1/README.md

 ## WORK DESCRIPTION
 For Task 1 of the Prodigy InfoTech Data Science Internship, I carried out Exploratory Data Analysis (EDA) on the provided dataset.
 The focus was on developing meaningful visualizations, specifically bar charts and stacked chart, to represent the distribution of a chosen categorical or numerical feature.
 This helps in understanding the underlying patterns in the data, such as population distribution across genders or age groups.

+##Tools & Libraries
+The following tools and libraries were used in this project:

+Jupyter Notebook for coding and experimentation

+Pandas for data manipulation and preprocessing

+NumPy for numerical operations

+Matplotlib & Seaborn for data visualization